rijami00/ps/content/getting_started.md

 }
 ```

-At this point, the filetree of your project should look like this:
+At this point, the filetree of your project should look something like this:

 ```sh
 .